Skip to main content

 Current status

-We are working with our supplier to identify solutions to the issues detailed above and schedule this work to take place.
-We anticipate this work being completed by the end of 2023.
+We are working with our supplier to identify solutions to the issues detailed above and aim to provide a further update in April 2025.

 Current status